A wooden walkway leads to Migration Camp.

 Breakfast is an extensive spread, with fresh bread, cereal, yoghurt and fruit.
 There is also a cooked breakfast option – with a choice of eggs.
 There is always a range of fresh fruit juices, as well as tea and coffee.

-For lunch, you can either take a packed lunch to eat out in the bush or come back to camp.
+For lunch, you can either take a packed lunch to eat out in the bush or come back to camp for lunch.
 The packed lunch usually consists of sandwiches, fruit and an additional snack such as a piece of cake.
-Back at camp, there is often a buffet-style lunch with salads, curries, rice, pasta salads and cold meats.
+Back at camp, there is often a choice of soup, salads, a pasta dish and meat such as a burger.
+This is followed by fresh fruit and a desert.

 Dining style: Individual Tables